Booker joins growing number of Senate Democrats calling for Menendez to resign amid federal indictment – KION546

 Booker joins growing number of Senate Democrats calling for Menendez to resign amid federal indictment

-Washington (CNN) — Sen. Cory Booker of New Jersey joined calls from his Democratic colleagues for Sen. Bob Menendez to resign in the wake of a federal indictment accusing him of corruption-related offenses.
+Washington (CNN) — New Jersey Sen. Cory Booker on Tuesday called on fellow Democratic Sen. Bob Menendez, his longtime Garden State colleague, to resign in the wake of a federal indictment accusing him of corruption-related offenses.

-Booker said he found the allegations against Menendez “hard to reconcile with the person I know.”
-A growing number of Senate Democrats have called on Menendez to resign in the wake of the indictment on Tuesday.
-Many of them said that he should be presumed innocent until proven guilty while asserting senators should be held to a higher standard that requires “public trust.”
+Booker, who said he found the allegations against Menendez “hard to reconcile with the person I know,” joins a chorus of Senate Democrats, including several facing tough reelection races next year, in pushing for the senator to step down.

-“While Senator Menendez enjoys the presumption of innocence until proven guilty and will have his day in court to defend himself, I believe it’s best for his constituents, the American people, and our national security for the Senator to step down,” Baldwin, of Wisconsin, said in a statement Tuesday morning.
+But Booker’s decision to break from Menendez will sting the most – a uniquely damaging political blow to a longtime senator with a suddenly thinning list of allies both in Washington and his home state, where local leaders are lining up against Menendez.

-Tester, who faces a tough reelection in Montana next year, echoed Baldwin’s sentiments.
+“I believe stepping down is best for those Senator Menendez has spent his life serving,” Booker concluded.

-“I’ve read the detailed charges against Senator Menendez and find them deeply disturbing.
-While he deserves a fair trial like every other American, I believe Senator Menendez should resign for the sake of the public’s faith in the U.S. Senate,” he said in a statement.
+Booker broke his silence after similar calls from rank-and-file Senate Democrats, including Tammy Baldwin of Wisconsin, Jon Tester of Nevada and Jacky Rosen of Nevada, who are all face competitive reelection races next year.

-The lack of support from Menendez’s Democratic colleagues comes despite the slim majority the party holds in the Senate.
-Sens.
-Peter Welch of Vermont, Sherrod Brown of Ohio and John Fetterman of Pennsylvania also called for Menendez’s resignation.
+“While Senator Menendez enjoys the presumption of innocence until proven guilty and will have his day in court to defend himself, I believe it’s best for his constituents, the American people, and our national security for the Senator to step down,” Baldwin said in a statement Tuesday morning.

-Rosen, who is up for reelection next year in Nevada, issued a statement also on Tuesday.
+Tester echoed Baldwin’s concerns, saying in a statement that Menendez “should resign for the sake of the public’s faith in the U.S. Senate.”

-“The well-documented political corruption charges are a violation of the public trust, and Senator Menendez should resign,” Rosen said.
-“While he is entitled to due process and a fair trial, this is a distraction that undermines the bipartisan work we need to do in the Senate for the American people.”
+Rosen called the charges Menendez is facing “a distraction that undermines the bipartisan work we need to do in the Senate for the American people.”

-Fetterman, who was the first to call for Menendez’s resignation over the weekend, will return $5,000 in donations his campaign received from Menendez’s political action committee, according to the Pennsylvania Democrat’s office.
+Pennsylvania Sen. John Fetterman was the first to call for Menendez’s resignation over the weekend.
+His office has said he will return $5,000 in donations his campaign received from Menendez’s political action committee last cycle.
+Other senators who have called for Menendez to resign include Sherrod Brown of Ohio and Bob Casey of Pennsylvania, who are both considered vulnerable for reelection next year.

 Menendez and his wife, Nadine Arslanian Menendez, are accused of accepting “hundreds of thousands of dollars in bribes” in exchange for the senator’s influence.
 Prosecutors allege the bribes included gold, cash, home mortgage payments, compensation for a “low-or-no-show job” and a luxury vehicle.

-In an appearance on Monday, Menendez was defiant to calls for his resignation and accused those who “rushed to judgment” of doing so for “political expediency.”
+In an appearance Monday, Menendez was defiant against the calls for his resignation and accused those who “rushed to judgment” of doing so for “political expediency.”

 “I recognize this will be the biggest fight yet,” Menendez said, referencing the legal battle ahead.
 “But as I have stated throughout this whole process, I firmly believe that when all the facts are presented, not only will I be exonerated, but I still will be New Jersey’s senior senator.”

-A lawyer for Menendez’s wife, Nadine Arslanian Menendez, said she denies any wrongdoing and would fight the federal indictment.
+A lawyer for Arslanian Menendez said she denies any wrongdoing and would fight the federal indictment.

-The New Jersey senator, who is up for reelection next year and has been in the Senate since 2006, previously fought off federal bribery and corruption charges that were brought in 2015.
+The New Jersey senator has served in the chamber since 2006 after 13 years in the US House, where he rose to be the No. 3 Democrat.
+He previously fought off federal bribery and corruption charges that were brought in 2015.

-He has accused “forces behind the scenes” of attempting to silence him and end his political career.
+Rep. Andy Kim, who represents New Jersey’s 3rd Congressional District, announced Saturday that he plans to challenge Menendez in the Democratic primary next year should the incumbent run for reelection.

-Rep. Andy Kim, who represents New Jersey’s 3rd Congressional District, announced Saturday that he plans to challenge Menendez in the Democratic primary next year should Menendez run for reelection.
+Ravi Bhalla, the mayor of Hoboken, New Jersey, outside New York City, is considering a Democratic primary challenge to the senator’s son, first-term Rep. Rob Menendez, who won the deep-blue 8th Congressional District last year with heavy support from the local establishment.
+The younger Menendez said in a statement over the weekend that he had “unwavering confidence” in his father’s ability to represent New Jersey, despite his federal indictment.

 This story has been updated with additional information.